NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

 by item, which happens when the data table is built in the background.
 Hence, the order of the resulting data table columns has to be considered random.
-If you want to force a specific order on the columns in your data table, you can use and `~collections.OrderedDict` instead of a simple dictionary.
+If you want to force a specific order on the columns in your data table, you can use an `~collections.OrderedDict` instead of a simple dictionary.
 The order of elements in an `~collections.OrderedDict` will be the same as the order of the data table columns.